 Creativity and law?
 It’s not the stretch it might appear to be.
-Creativity and innovation are essential for pre-law and law students and lawyers.
+Creativity and innovation are essential for pre-law courses, law students and lawyers.
 That’s why law schools seek students with strong liberal arts backgrounds.

 Preparation for Law School

 Pre-law is not a major at Hollins.
 Students who want to go on to law school can major in anything they like.
 Still, Hollins recommends taking an array of courses that will help build a solid foundation for law school.
 Students will find courses that emphasize reading, comprehension, analysis, and writing useful.
-Pre-law advisors help students find courses that will best prepare them to get into, and thrive in, law school.
+Our advisors help students find pre-law courses that will best prepare them to get into, and thrive in, law school.

 What Our Graduates Say